Community Consultation for every project stage

 Set out a timeframe that your team can meet when it comes to the development of the project and make sure you definitely pass on this information to the community.
 This ensures there isn’t any doubt about when the project is going to be finished.

 Have a grand opening of the new development for the local community so they can feel their journey has been completed with you.
 Acknowledge their contribution to public events in local establishments thanking them for their input and co-operation throughout the whole process.
 Along with the celebration also use this time as a reflection and learning process.
 What could we have done differently?
 How can we learn from this for the next project?
-Use this feedback and thought for continual improvement of your processes and approach.
+Use this feedback and thought for continual improvement of your community consultation processes and approach.